sebastian9513/CI-CD-Challenge-I-2018-2/README.md

 ```

 # Step 3
 With your environment ready, you can now proceed to create the CI Pipeline.
-Do NOT use Jenkinsfile based solutions.
+Use Jenkinsfile based solutions versioning your Jenkinsfile.
 Your solution should look like this:

 ![Default-aligned image](pipeline.png)